MMGameslogo MMGames

 }

-The results of running this program might be as follows
+The output of this program may be as follows.

 1